Four principles.

 How a small studio runs many products without losing the plot.

 When agents just debate in a chat log until they agree, the evidence says most of the gain comes from the vote, not the debate — and a confident, wrong consensus is a real failure mode.
-So we bet the other way: one operator owns the roadmap, the design, and the merge button; agents work in parallel against a small, well-specified surface; and nothing ships because everyone agreed — only because it was verified.
+So we bet the other way: an operator owns the roadmap, the design, and the merge button; agents work in parallel against a small, well-specified surface; and nothing ships on agreement alone — the bar is whether it holds up, not whether everyone agreed.

 AI agents are our default coworkers.

 AI agents are the highest-leverage tool we have, and we treat them that way.
-Specs are written so an agent can act on them; repos are structured so agents can navigate them; reviews are scheduled so agent work is never the long pole.
+Specs are written so an agent can act on them; repos are structured so agents can navigate them; reviews are scheduled so agent work rarely becomes the long pole.

 Ship the smallest verifiable thing.